ymolists/website/src/routes/docs/quickstart/laravel.md

 ### Step 1: Clone Git repository

-- Create a new repository based on the [SvelteJS template](https://github.com/gitpod-io/template-sveltejs/generate).
+- Create a new repository based on the [Laravel template](https://github.com/gitpod-io/template-php-laravel-mysql/generate).
-- Name it e.g. `my-svelte-template`.
+- Name it e.g. `my-laravel-template`.

-### Step 2: Install Gitpod app
+### Step 2: Install the Gitpod app

 - Install the [Gitpod App](https://github.com/apps/gitpod-io/installations/new).